alicolville/Weight-Tracker/readme.txt

 search for "echo ws_" for echo checks seatch for "echo sprintf" for echo

+move all marketing stuff into their own file (see page.license) create a PHP function to regenerate all readme features from array

 = 10.10.1 =

 * Updated Chart.js to 4.4.4.